PC6050 - Qualitative Research Methods in Psychology (2018/19)

 There will be ample opportunity for discussion in class, practical elements to the different methods of data collection and analysis through the workshops and through one to one webbased discussions with the lecturer using Journal facility on weblearn allowing formative assessment.

 Denzin, Norman K. and Lincoln, Yvonna S. Introduction: Entering the Field of Qualitative Research.
-In: N. K. Denzin and Y. Lincoln, eds., Handbook of Qualitative Research.
-Thousand Oaks, CA: Sage, 1-17.
+In: N. K. Denzin and Y. Lincoln, eds., (2017).
+The SAGE Handbook of Qualitative Research.
+(5th edition).
+Thousand Oaks, CA: Sage,

-Smith, J. A. (2007) Qualitative Psychology.
-A Practical Guide to Research Methods, 2nd ed: London Sage
+Smith, J. A. (2015).
+Qualitative Psychology.
+A Practical Guide to Research Methods, 3rd edition: London Sage